knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 *Final thoughts and opportunities for deeper engagement with our improvement efforts.*

-**25. If there was one thing you'd like the PX4 simulation development team to work on, what would it be?**

-- Improve stability/performance of existing simulator integrations
-- Add support for more simulators
-- Better documentation and examples
-- A new PX4-optimized simulator
-- Better sim-to-real transfer tools
-- More realistic sensor/physics models
-- Other: ___________

-**26. Why is this your top priority?**
+**28. Any additional comments or suggestions?**

 ___________

-**29. Any additional comments or suggestions?**

-___________

-**30. Would you be willing to participate in follow-up interviews?
-If yes, please provide on which email address we can contact you.
+**29. Would you be willing to participate in follow-up interviews?
+If yes, please provide an email address where we can contact you.
 Your email address will only be used for this exact purpose.**

 ___________